ainzz/streamango/README.md

 include_once './vendor/autoload.php';

-use Ideneal\OpenLoad\OpenLoadClient;
+use BurakBoz\streamango\streamangoClient;

-$openload = new OpenLoadClient('apiLogin', 'apiKey');
+$openload = new streamangoClient('apiLogin', 'apiKey');

 $openload->uploadFile('/home/user/Pictures/image.jpg');
 ```

-It's also possible find more about what you can to do at [OpenLoad Api](https://openload.co/api).
+It's also possible find more about what you can to do at [streamango API](https://streamango.com/api).

 ## Author

-Daniele Pedone
+Burak Boz

 ## License

 MIT

+## Info
+Forked from Ideneal/OpenLoad